arthurabello/nla-assignment-2/solutions.typ

   y(t) = 2/3 + 1/2 t.
 $

-If we have $n > 3$ points to approximate throught a line, the reasoning is analogous:
+If we have $n > 3$ points to approximate through a line, the reasoning is analogous:

 With $S := {t_i = i/m}, i = 0, 1, dots, m$, we will find the best _line_ $f(t) = alpha + beta t$ that approximates the points $(t_i, b_i) in RR^2$